PrafulAnand/Coursec_724/README.md

 Coursec's repository of study material ranges from pictures to pdf,doc etc.

-Currently the app is in beta phase and will soon be available for public access.
+The app is available on playstore for public access.(https://play.google.com/store/apps/developer?id=Praful+Anand)